jlder/SLM-recorder/README.md

 - SD file listing;
 - file download;
-- file delete/archive (delete moves the files to the /processed folder);
+- file archive through the Delete button (the file is moved to `/processed`);
 - calibration;
 - firmware update (the firmware can be updated only when USB power is connected to the device.
-The firmware releases are available in the firmware folder of the project)
+The firmware releases are available in the firmware folder of the project);
+- a lightweight health-check endpoint at `http://192.168.4.1/diag`.

+Implementation note: the HTTP listener is created, route-registered, and started once.
+START WIFI / BACK only start and stop the ESP32 access point and Web-side application activity.
+The firmware intentionally does not call `AsyncWebServer::end()` during normal Web OFF because the selected AsyncWebServer/AsyncTCP stack does not provide a reliable stop/restart lifecycle for port-80 dispatch after HTTP traffic.

 ## 8. SD Card Behavior